-GA strep usually begins causing symptoms between 2–5 days after the bacteria has infected someone.
+GA strep usually begins causing symptoms between

 The viruses that cause the common cold and influenza can also cause tonsillitis.
 These viruses can live on surfaces, such as computer keyboards and doorknobs, for hours.
 This resilience helps them to spread.

 Most of the time, tonsillitis develops very quickly.
 The most common signs and symptoms of tonsillitis are:

 - raw, sore, or scratchy feeling in the throat

 - red and swollen tonsils with white spots

 - enlarged and sensitive lymph nodes in the neck